Nick7hill/kaggle/talkingdata_adtracking_fraud_detection/README.md

 ### Adtracking Fraud Detection
-This dataset has a massive size, we will first have a look at the first million rows of the dataset the first submission has been made on baseline of random forest, will try out new feature engineering and use tried and tested models of gbm , xgboost
+This dataset has a massive size, we will first have a look at the first million rows of the dataset Submission made using light gbm and feature engineering adapted from ![https://www.kaggle.com/aharless/try-pranav-s-r-lgbm-in-python/code] will tune hyperparameters and look for newer features and try ensemble with different models in the future